download as PDF

 only a battery supplied by teenage engineering and installed by qualified personnel should be used.

-disposal of a battery into fire or a hot oven, or mechanically crushing or cutting of a battery, that can result in an explosion.
+disposal of a battery into fire or a hot oven, or mechanically crushing or cutting of a battery, can result in an explosion.

-leaving a battery in an extremely high temperature surrounding environment that can result in an explosion or the leakage of flammable liquid or gas.
+leaving a battery in an extremely high temperature surrounding environment can result in an explosion or the leakage of flammable liquid or gas.

 to prevent possible hearing damage, do not listen at high sound levels for long periods.